danzkigg/epg-data/README.md

 ## Usage Options:
 - **Individual Guides**: You can access and integrate EPG data for each country individually.
 This allows for specific regional or national coverage depending on application needs.
-- **Combined Guide**: Alternatively, you can use the combine EPG data from all three countries with a single unified guide.
+- **Combined Guide**: Alternatively, you can use the combine EPG data from all countries with a single unified guide.
 This aggregated data set provides a broader scope of programming information across multiple countries.

 ## How to Use:
 1. Use direct URLs (like `https://raw.githubusercontent.com/danzkigg/epg-data/main/usa/guide.xml`) to access specific country guides.